tmtsoftware/esw/docs/src/main/sequencer/seqcompsequencer/state-transition.md

 # Sequencer Lifecycle

 The Sequencer lifecycle is implemented as a Finite State Machine.
 At any given time a Sequencer is in exactly one of those states.
-It supports a set of commands/messages, and on receiving those commands, it takes an action and transitions in some other state.
+The state of the Sequencer is tied to whether or not it has received a Sequence and whether or not the Sequence has started executing.
+Sequencer supports a set of commands/messages, and on receiving those commands, it takes an action and transitions to other states.

 Following are the states supported by the Sequencer:

 * **Idle/Online:** This is the default state of the Sequencer.
 A Sequencer is idle when it is starts up.
-It has a Script but there's Sequence under execution.
+It has a Script since it has been loaded by the Sequence Component, but there's no Sequence under execution.
-A Sequencer can come to idle state from the following situations:
+A Sequencer can come to the idle state from the following situations:

     * when the Sequencer starts up for the first time with a Script loaded
     * when the Sequencer has finished execution of a Sequence